joemaddalone/path/README.md

 ## Shapes

+- **.circle**(_size, cx, cy_)
+ - .circle is drawn from center points (cx & cy).
+The cursor is then moved to the center points.
+- **.ellipse**(_width, height, cx, cy_)
+ - .ellipse is drawn from center point (cx & cy).
+The cursor is then moved to the center point.
+- **.polygon**(_[points]_)
+ - .polygon accepts an array of [x, y] coordinates and then draws lines connecting those points.
+The path will start from the first point and end on the first point - closing the shape.
+- **.polygram**(_size, points, cx, cy, vertexSkip = 2_)
+ - .polygram is drawn from center point (cx & cy).
+The first outer point of the shape will always be at top center.
+The cursor is then moved to the center point.
+Skipping a vertex is what makes a polygram appear as intersecting lines, a vertexSkip of 1 will result in a regular polygon.
+- **.polyline**(_[points], relative = false_)
+ - .polyline accepts an array of [x, y] coordinates and then draws lines connecting those points.
+The path will start from the first point and end on the last.  points can be absolute or relative.
+- **.radialLines**(_outerSize, innerSize, points, cx, cy_)
+ - .radialLines is drawn from center point (cx & cy).
+The first outer point of the shape will always be at top center.
+The cursor is then moved to the center point.
 - **.rect**(_width, height, cx, cy_)
  - .rect is drawn from center point (cx & cy).
 The cursor is then moved to the center point.
-- **.square**(_size, cx, cy_)
-  - .square is drawn from center point (cx & cy).
-The cursor is then moved to the center point.
-- **.triangle**(_size, cx, cy_)
-  - .triangle draws an equilateral triangle from center point (cx & cy).
-The cursor is then moved to the center point.
 - **.regPolygon**(_size, sides, cx, cy_)
  - .regPolygon is drawn from center point (cx & cy).
+The first outer point of the shape will always be at top center.
 The cursor is then moved to the center point.
-- **.ellipse**(_width, height, cx, cy_)
-  - .ellipse is drawn from center point (cx & cy).
-The cursor is then moved to the center point.
-- **.circle**(_size, cx, cy_)
-  - .circle is drawn from center points (cx & cy).
-The cursor is then moved to the center points.
-- **.sector**(_cx, cy, radius, startAngle, endAngle_)
+- **.sector**(_cx, cy, size, startAngle, endAngle_)
  - .sector is drawn from center point (cx & cy).
 The cursor is then moved to the center point.
-- **.segment**(_cx, cy, radius, startAngle, endAngle_)
+- **.segment**(_cx, cy, size, startAngle, endAngle_)
  - .segment is drawn from center point (cx & cy).
 The cursor is then moved to the center point.
-- **.polyline**(_[points], relative = false_)
-  - .polyline accepts an array of [x, y] coordinates and then draws lines connecting those points.
-The path will start from the first point and end on the last.  points can be absolute or relative.
-- **.polygon**(_[points]_)
+- **.square**(_size, cx, cy_)
-  - .polygon accepts an array of [x, y] coordinates and then draws lines connecting those points.
-The path will start from the first point and end on the first point - closing the shape.
+ - .square is drawn from center point (cx & cy).
+The cursor is then moved to the center point.
-- **.star**(size, points, cx, cy, innerRadius = size/5)
+- **.star**(_outerSize, innerSize, points, cx, cy_)
  - .star is drawn from center point (cx & cy).
+The first outer point of the shape will always be at top center.
 The cursor is then moved to the center point.
-- **.radialLines**(innerSize, outerSize, points, cx, cy)
+- **.triangle**(_size, cx, cy_)
-  - .radialLines is drawn from center point (cx & cy).
+  - .triangle draws an equilateral triangle from center point (cx & cy).
 The cursor is then moved to the center point.

 ## License